 - extra holidays, or you can also sell some back in return for other benefits

 - annual travel insurance

 - bikes for work

 - carbon offsetting

 - dental insurance

 - childcare vouchers.

 Salary during and after qualification

 Expect a big increase in salary once you qualify.
-The ICAEW reports that you can expect to be making £40,238 on qualification, and that the average salary of ICAEW chartered accountants in business is £134,000.
+The 2020 ICAEW survey reported that you can expect to be making £40,238 on qualification, and that the average salary of ICAEW chartered accountants in business is £134,000.